GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

   components, and other information for an individual feature.
 You can star a feature to be notified of  updates,  and view your starred features from [My features](https://chromestatus.com/myfeatures).
 * [HTML & JavaScript usage metrics](https://chromestatus.com/metrics/feature/popularity)
 shows the percentage of page loads in Chrome that use a feature across all channels and platforms.
-Note: this reflects how often the API is being called from pages, not how many users have a feature enabled on their browser.
+Note that this reflects how often the API is being called from pages, not how many users have a feature enabled on their browser.

 Chrome Status metrics charts for Privacy Sandbox ads APIs are collated on [pscs.glitch.me](https://pscs.glitch.me).